lollobene/algorand-beaker-auction/README.md

 **Relevant Smart Contracts, Papers
 Posts in the developer portal ...**

-E-commerce activities has become part of everyone daily life, a consequence of the popularity of the Internet.
-One of the most popular e-commerce activities are e-auctions, where the auction participants can send their bid the products over the Internet [1].
+E-commerce activities has become part of everyone daily life, as a consequence of the popularity of the Internet.
+One of the most used e-commerce activities are e-auctions, where the auction participants can send their bid the products over the Internet [1].
 However, most of the

 # Technical Challenges
 Beyond the state of the art